zingchart/zingchart-react/README.md

 ### Usage

 This component is dependent upon React and the ZingChart library.
-The module uses the CommonJS specification and can be included in your application with bundling tools such as browserify and webpack.
+The module uses the ES6 module specification and can be included in your application with bundling tools such as browserify and webpack.

 ---